Nebraska Debt Relief

 Temporary Assistance for Needy Families (TANF) is a federal program that provides cash assistance to families with dependent children living below the poverty line.
 Nebraska administers TANF funds through Aid to Dependent Children (ADC).

 Adults who are able to work are provided services through the Employment First program to help families achieve economic self-sufficiency.
-Families in which a parent is able to work are limited to 60 months of cash assistance in their lifetime.
+Families in which a parent can work are limited to 60 months of cash assistance in their lifetime.
 If a child is not in the care of their biological parents or the parent is disabled, there is no limit.

 Nebraska Health and Human Services